manish-anandani/Data-Science-Projects/README.md

 4. Reducing Dimensionality using Principal Component Analysis.ipynb -
- -Dimensionality reduction on Iris dataset using Princpal Component Ananlysis -Using np.linalg, sns.scatterplot, sklearn decomposition and datasets
+   - Dimensionality reduction on Iris dataset using Princpal Component Ananlysis
+   - Using np.linalg, sns.scatterplot, sklearn decomposition and datasets

 5. Customer_Segmentation_[Unsupervised Learning].ipynb
    -
-   -Customer segmentation based on Frequency of purchase, Recency and Total spend (Monetary) -Using kmeans and DBSCAN clustering unsupervised learning methods
+   - Customer segmentation based on Frequency of purchase, Recency and Total spend (Monetary)
+   - Using kmeans and DBSCAN clustering unsupervised learning methods

+6. Predict Bike Sharing Users.ipynb
+   -
+   - Predict the bike-sharing counts per hour based on the features including weather, day, time, humidity, wind speed, season
+   - This is primarily a application of Linear Regression - using Normal equation and Stochastic Gradient Descent